tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 After the turn-and-teach, ask for volunteers to share notable or interesting FinTech news headlines that they heard from their peer groups.
 Then, explain the following:

-* The intent of this activity was to provide students with not only the breadth but also the depth of knowledge for each FinTech domain.
+* The intent of this activity is to provide students with not only the breadth but also the depth of knowledge for each FinTech domain.
 This knowledge will prove valuable when applying for roles within the FinTech industry.

 * It's not enough to simply restate the past; you should also analyze and predict the future.
-After completing this activity, students should have a general idea about the trends affecting each FinTech domain as well as the potential outcomes that may result for each domain in the near future.
+After completing this activity, students should have a general idea about the trends affecting each FinTech domain, as well as the potential outcomes that may result for each domain in the near future.

 Ask if there are any questions before moving on.